Bulloch COVID cases in ‘substantial spread’

-Bulloch County saw 29 newly confirmed COVID-19 cases in 24 hours, according to numbers from the Georgia Department of Public Health that county Public Safety Director Ted Wynn noted in his Friday report..
+Bulloch County saw its fourth death over the weekend directly attributed to the coronavirus and has recorded 67 newly confirmed COVID-19 cases since last Thursday, according to numbers from the Georgia Department of Public Health that county Public Safety Director Ted Wynn noted in his Monday report.

+That brought Bulloch County’s total to 299 confirmed cases since reporting on the coronavirus pandemic began.
+Wynn said the weekend death was a 90-year-old woman.

 Media reports from other parts of Georgia suggest that community spread determinations for school opening decisions may be based on the number of new cases per capita in a 14-day period, rather than the cumulative total.
 But at this point, Bulloch would also far surpass that mark.